lvgl/blog/_posts/2019-12-06-littlevgl-speaks-hebrew.md

 # Setting the Base Dir

 When displaying RTL text, there is signficance to the base directionality of the object that contains the text.
-The base dir affects the alignment of the text inside a label, the way intermixd RTL and LTR texts are displayed together and even the way the object itself is displayed and aligned.
+The base dir affects the alignment of the text inside a label, the way intermixed RTL and LTR texts are displayed together and even the way the object itself is displayed and aligned.
 For example, a table with LTR base dir would have its first column as the leftmost colunm, while an RTL table first column would be the **rightmost** column.
 If an entire page or screen is supposed to be RTL, it's enough to either set `LV_BIDI_BASE_DIR_DEF` on `lv_conf.h`, or alternatively set the screen (or page) base dir on runtime.

 # How does it look like?

 Here are a few examples.
-The code here is [Micropython](https://docs.littlevgl.com/en/html/get-started/micropython.html), but of course, the same thing can be achieved with C.
+The code here is [Micropython](https://docs.littlevgl.com/en/html/get-started/micropython.html), but the same thing can be achieved with C.

 Instead of changing the base dir in `lv_conf.h`, I'm setting it for my screen.
-The base dir for all other objects created on that screen will also be set as RTL.
+The base dir for all other objects created on that screen will also be set to RTL.
 ```python
 scr = lv.obj()
 scr.set_base_dir(lv.BIDI_DIR.RTL)